Finding Meaningful Connection in an Age of Loneliness with Dr Sam Carr

 The Story of Nicole: Finding Rebirth at 77

-1. Loneliness as a Signal for Growth
+1. Loneliness can be a Signal for Growth

-2. Challenging Societal Narratives on Aging
+2. Challenging Societal Stories around Ageing

-3. Identifying "What’s Missing"
+3. Identifying "What is Missing"

 4. Reassessing Friendships